gordonb3/oikomaticz/dzVents/documentation/README.md

 ## What happened to fetch http data?
 In 2.x it is no longer needed to make timed json calls to Domoticz to get extra device information into your scripts.
 Very handy.
 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
-Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.
+Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and/or `::1` and you're good to go.

 # History

+## [3.0.9]
+- Add dump() as function to object types: camera-, customEvent, hardware, systemEvent, HTTPResponse, security and time.
+- Add function toUTC to time object.
+- Allow table as parm to function makeTime

+## [3.0.8]
+- Allow IPv6 ::1 as localhost in domoticz settings
+- Fixed bug that occurred when using a decimal number in afterSec (openURL and emitEvent)
+- Implement optional use of parsetrigger parm in setValues to trigger any subsequent eventscripts
+- Updated round.utils to correctly handle negative numbers and round to zero decimals

+## [3.0.7]
+- Add domoticz.hardware() as separate object class

+## [3.0.6]
+- Add hardwareInfo() function

 ## [3.0.5]
 - Add dumpSelection() method